-An initial survey was carried out in the area around the designated transmitter site in order to determine the point of maximum non-ionising radiation (NIR).
-This is the location at which the overall electric field strength level measured was somewhat higher than that measured in all other areas around the site and represents the highest level of exposure to which a member of the general public might be subjected in the vicinity of the transmitter.
+An initial survey was carried out in the area around the Designated Site in order to determine the point of maximum NIR.
+This is the location at which the overall E-field strength level measured was somewhat higher than that measured in other areas around the site and represents the highest level of exposure to which a member of the general public might be subjected in the vicinity of the transmitter.